DigiBP/Team-Apples/README.md

 - After sending the email, the workflow proceeds to the next step, which involves making an HTTP request to fetch and lock information from Camunda BPMN engine.
 - The fetched information is then used to complete the service task.
 - Once the service task is completed, the resulting information or outcome is sent back to Camunda.
 This allows Camunda to update the process instance's state and continue with the workflow, in this case the next event is the message intermediate catch event "Free trial License order received" which waits for a message to be received.
+- Between Fetch and Lock HTTP and Complete HTTP make a request there is always a filter added that checks that the data ID from Camunda engine is the same as the Client ID trying to process in Integromat.
+This assures that not wrong data is sent to the Camunda engine.

 ### Scenario
 ![TO-BE-PROCESS/MAKE-Screenshots/2.
 Sent e-mail with URL links.png](https://github.com/DigiBP/Team-Apples/blob/53080c6a715c2e99104000f13f0dffe02d081155/TO-BE-PROCESS/MAKE-Screenshots/2.%20Sent%20e-mail%20with%20URL%20links.png)